-This programme will enable you to develop the full range of skills needed to work as a writer, director or producer in the TV or film industry.
+This programme will enable you to develop the full range of skills needed to work as a writer or producer in the TV or film industry.
 You will gain production and management expertise, together with industry-standard skills in script evaluation and the ability to write high-quality scripts yourself.

 How to apply